eldraco/Salamandra/README.md

 # Usage

+## Basic usage for detecting microphones

+    ./salamandra.py

+This command will use a default threshold of 10.8, a min freq of 100Mhz, a max freq of 400Mhz and sound.
+You can change the default values with parameters.

 ## Location Mode to find Hidden Microphones

-- Run salamandra with a threshold of 0, starting in the frequency 100MHz and ending in the frequency 200MHz.
+- Run Salamandra with a threshold of 0, starting in the frequency 100MHz and ending in the frequency 200MHz.
 Search is activated with (-s).
 And make sounds (-S)

     ./salamandra.py -t 0 -a 100 -b 200 -s -S